danielbrito91/data_science_portfolio/README.md

 ## Personal projects
 ### Machine Learning

-- [Fantano doesn’t like to dance: a classification model on Needle Drop’s reviews](https://danielbrito.netlify.app/post/2021-07-24-fantano-doesn-t-like-to-dance-a-classification-model-on-needle-drop-s-reviews/): A classification model to predict if an album reviewed by The Needle Drop would get a high score.
+- [Fantano doesn’t like to dance - a classification model on Needle Drop’s reviews](https://danielbrito.netlify.app/post/2021-07-24-fantano-doesn-t-like-to-dance-a-classification-model-on-needle-drop-s-reviews/): A classification model to predict if an album reviewed by The Needle Drop would get a high score.

 _Tools: tidyverse, reticulate, scikit-learn, Pandas, NumPy, Spotipy_